digitalcreations/angular-localize/README.md

     ]);
 ```

-Generally, it is preferable to use the `localize` directive instead of the service, as the directive can determine its security context and because the directive strings can be automatically parsed from the HTML templates with the [grunt-locales](https://github.com/blueimp/grunt-locales) task.
+Generally, it is preferable to use the `localize` directive instead of the service whenever possible, as the directive can determine its security context.

 ## License
 Released under the [MIT license](http://www.opensource.org/licenses/MIT).